Everything you need to know about the Camino de Santiago

 Another interesting variant is the Camino Portugués.
 Those who choose this Route can start their pilgrimage in Lisbon, Porto, or another Portuguese city.
 This Route captivates with its harmonious blend of historic cities, charming villages, and long stretches of unspoiled nature.
 Particularly fascinating is the opportunity to experience the cultural and architectural differences between Portugal and Spain.
 You will cross charming Portuguese villages, breathtaking coastal areas, and historical pilgrimage sites before finally reaching the green landscape of Galicia.
 A special highlight is the delicious regional wines and seafood, making this Route a culinary delight.

 Other alternative routes include lesser-known but equally fascinating paths such as the Camino Inglés and the Camino de la Lana.
-The Camino Inglés, also known as the English Way, starts in the Port cities of Ferrol or A Coruña, which were historical entry points for pilgrims from the British Isles.
+The Camino Inglés, also known as the English Way, starts in the port cities of Ferrol or A Coruña, which were historical entry points for pilgrims from the British Isles.
 This shorter Route is often seen as an ideal option for pilgrims who have less time but still want to experience the spirit of the Camino.
 The Camino de la Lana, starting from Alicante and heading west, traverses the Spanish Mesetas and offers an intense sense of the solitude and vastness of the landscape.
 Each of these lesser-known routes presents its own unique challenges and rewards, allowing you to gain deeper insights into Spain's diverse geography and culture.

 Anzeige